immijimmi/codedepth/README.md

 ###### Generates scores for how many layers of local imports are in a file

+## Dependencies

+You will need the following packages:
+- `pip install networkx`
+- `pip intall matplotlib`
+- `pip install graphviz`

+You will also need Graphviz installed as an application - installation instructions can be found at https://graphviz.org/download/

 ## Quickstart

 Below is an example of scores being generated and then displayed in graph forms, for files in the provided directory.